rjjrbatarao/LuaWrapper/README.md

 # ESP Arduino Lua

 This Arduino library provides the [lua](https://www.lua.org/) 5.3.5 ( [release](https://www.lua.org/ftp/lua-5.3.5.tar.gz) ) scripting engine for ESP32! sketches.
 This allows dynamic execution of Lua code on the Arduino without having to compile and flash a new firmware.
-Note modifications from the original library make it uncompilable when esp8266 is used.
+Note modifications from the original library made it uncompilable when esp8266 is used.

 Along with the Lua 5.3.5 Core the following Lua standard libraries are included: